Ureter: Imaging

-Several forms of medical imaging exist that are used to view the ureters and urinary tract.
+Several forms of medical imaging are used to view the ureters and urinary tract.
 Ultrasound may be able to show evidence of blockage because of hydronephrosis of the kidneys and renal pelvis.
 CT scans, including ones where contrast media is injected intravenously to better show the ureters, and with contrast to better show lesions, and to differentiate benign from malignant lesions.
 Dye may also be injected directly into the ureters or renal tract; an antegrade pyelogram is when contrast is injected directly into the renal pelvis, and a retrograde pyelogram is where dye is injected into the urinary tract via a catheter, and flows backwards into the ureters.
 More invasive forms of imaging include ureteroscopy, which is the insertion of a flexible endoscope into the urinary tract to view the ureters.
-Ureteroscopy is most commonly used for medium to large-sized stones when less invasive methods of removal are not able to be used.
+Ureteroscopy is most commonly used for medium to large-sized stones when less invasive methods of removal cannot be used.

 Other animals

 All vertebrates have two kidneys located behind the abdomen that produce urine, and have a way of excreting it, so that waste products within the urine can be removed from the body.
 The structure specifically called the ureter is present in amniotes, meaning mammals, birds and reptiles.
 These animals possess an adult kidney derived from the metanephros.
 The duct that connects the kidney to excrete urine in these animals is the ureter.
-It connects to the urinary bladder, from whence urine leaves via the urethra.
+In placental mammals, it connects to the urinary bladder, whence urine leaves via the urethra.
+In monotremes, urine flows from the ureters into the cloaca.
+The ureters are ventral to the vasa deferentia in male placental mammals, but dorsal to the vasa deferentia in marsupials.
+In female marsupials, the ureters pass between the median and lateral vaginae.